 The Video Editor app (Movie Maker) on Windows 10 is one of the simplest and most convenient video editors out there.
 This tool has been widely used for anything, from baseline video edits to stitching together half-decent commercials.
 However, over the years there have been complaints from some users of the absence of sound from their running Video Editor app projects.
 If you, too, are one of those distressed users, this article is for you.

-No sound in Windows 10 Video Editor
+No sound in Video Editor app in Windows 11/10

 Today we will discuss some of the corrective measures you can take if there is no sound in a Video Editor project that you are working on.